 Which baby sleeping bag size is right for my child?

-Detailed information on the right size can be found in our guide to “Baby sleeping bag size”.
-However, you can use the following formulas to roughly determine the correct sleeping bag size in two different forms:
+Detailed information about the appropriate size can be found in our guide to “baby sleeping bag size”.
+Roughly, you can orient yourself by the following formulas for the right sleeping bag size in two different forms:

-Also important are a matching neckline and armhole and a close-fitting cut.
-The motto is: Grow out, not grow into!
+Also important are a suitable neck and arm opening and a close-fitting cut.
+The motto is: grow out of it, not into it!

-Which sleeping bag is recommended at which temperature?
+Which sleeping bag is recommended for which temperature?

-At Sterntaler we offer you different sleeping bag shapes with different TOG values: The TOG value Describes the thermal resistance of textiles: The higher the TOG value, the warmer the sleeping bag.
-This means that each sleeping bag is suitable for different room temperatures and seasons.
+At Sterntaler, we offer you different sleeping bag shapes with different TOG values: The TOG value describes the thermal resistance of textiles: The higher the TOG value, the warmer the sleeping bag.
+Thus, each sleeping bag is suitable for different room temperatures and seasons.

 - Sleeping bags for summer temperatures: 0.5–1.5 TOG